Swedish royal visits to Augustana and Illinois

 After a luncheon, the queen left the campus for Atlanta to join the king and to continue the tour of the United States.
 Augustana College and its own New Sweden'88 committee sponsored a host of other events including public lectures, exhibits, and a concert by the Royal Swedish Army Band.
 The year-long celebration ended with an exhibit on the Swedish sculptor Carl Milles in Centennial Hall.

-King Karl Gustav XVI and Queen Silvia, September 13, 1996
+King Carl XVI Gustav and Queen Silvia, September 13, 1996

-The 1996 visit marked the first joint appearance of King Karl Gustav XVI and Queen Silvia at Augustana College.
+The 1996 visit marked the first joint appearance of King Carl XVI Gustav and Queen Silvia at Augustana College.
 After a welcome at the Quad City airport by Rock Island Mayor Mark Schweibert ‘72, their majesties were transported to campus to tour the newly constructed library and meet with 100-year-old President Emeritus, Conrad Bergendoff.
-At the library, the King and Queen also had the opportunity to view an exhibit on Swedish children's literature and to meet Nils Holgersson, the son of the real Nils Holgersson on whom Selma Lagerlöf based her main character on in her classic work The Wonderful Adventures of Nils.
+At the library, the king and queen also had the opportunity to view an exhibit on Swedish children's literature and to meet Nils Holgersson, the son of the real Nils Holgersson on whom Selma Lagerlöf based her main character on in her classic work The Wonderful Adventures of Nils.

 A public reception near the Slough followed the library visit.
 President Thomas Tredway welcomed their majesties while Scandinavian professor Larry Scott spoke of the historic academic ties between Sweden and Augustana College and presented their majesties with a collection of books on Swedish immigration to North America.
 The president and vice president of the Student Government Association presented the king and queen with Augustana sweatshirts for the entire royal family.
 Lawrence Milas, president of the Olin Foundation, concluded the ceremony by officially announcing a $7.5 million gift to construct the Olin Educational Technology Center.
 The Augustana Jazz Ensemble and the Augustana Choir entertained with music and song.